Zap Oracle Card #315

 To prepare a face to meet the faces that you meet;” — T.S.
 Eliot

-I was once walking down the street at lunchtime on a weekday and saw one carefully groomed yuppie after another passing me.
-There was not a hair out of place, and they seemed dressed up to look just like ads they had seen in glossy magazines.
-In my mind’s eye I saw that their energy had formed a kind of exoskeleton, their identification with persona, clothing, accessories and bodily appearance had formed them into a kind of full body helmet, polished, blow dried, glazed with subtle cosmetics, while somewhere the self, a shriveled, malnourished, somnambulant embryo lay dormant.
+I once walked down a commercial street at lunchtime on a weekday and saw one carefully groomed yuppie after another passing me.
+There wasn’t a hair out of place, and they seemed dressed up to look just like ads they’d seen in glossy magazines.
+In my mind’s eye, I saw that their energy had formed a kind of exoskeleton; their identification with persona, clothing, accessories, and bodily appearance had formed them into a sort of full-body helmet, polished, blow-dried, and glazed with subtle cosmetics, while somewhere the self, a shriveled, malnourished, somnambulant embryo lay dormant.

-Molt the persona that has become attached to you through identification and feel yourself grow larger.
+Molt the persona attached to you through identification and feel yourself grow larger.
 Don’t wait, like Darth Vader, for the exoskeleton to fall away on your deathbed.

 It is not your brand names, not your clothes, not your car, not your hair, not your weight; it is you that says the most about who you are.